766O/766O/README.md

 ### 2025

-**Nov 2025.** Selected as a recipient of the AI SeoulTech Graduate Scholarship.🥳
+**Nov 2025.** I was selected as a recipient of the AI SeoulTech Graduate Scholarship.🥳

-**Sep 2025.** Selected for the 2025 NRF of Korea Master’s Student Research Encouragement Program.
+**Sep 2025.** I was selected as a recipient of the NRF Korea Master's Fellowship.

 **Aug 2025.** One paper has been accepted in **EMNLP 2025!**